 It's a bright, cheerful town, a gateway to the south of France, where you'll already begin to feel you're in Provence.

 Things to do in Valence

-Visit the Musée de Valence, whose 20,000 stretch back into prehistory.
+- Visit the Musée de Valence, whose 20,000 stretch back into prehistoric times.
 I'm partial to Roman mosaics and the museum has a few stellar pieces.